-Participation by shareholders in the General Meeting
+3.7.2 Participation by shareholders in the General Meeting

 The Company has not established any special rules as to shareholder participation in General Meetings; its articles of association in this regard refer to the provisions of law in the French Commercial Code.
-In 2021, due to the health crisis, the Annual General Meeting was held behind closed doors as permitted by the regulations in force.
 In accordance with the recommendations of the French Financial Markets Authority (Autorité des Marchés Financiers), the meeting was teletransmitted.

-Information relating to the capital structure and elements that may influence a public offering
+3.7.3 Information relating to the capital structure and elements that may influence a public offering